FractalFeldspar/maxfan/_projects/tide-pod.md

 </div>

-I created artificial Tide Pods as a way to practice designing organic shapes.
+I created artificial Tide Pods to practice designing organic shapes.
 The colorful chambers were modeled using Fusion 360’s form sculpting tools, while the plastic wrapper was designed with surface modeling techniques.
 I 3D printed the chambers and thermoformed the wrapper using a dental thermoformer, a clear PET sheet, and a custom 3D-printed mold.